Tokeland Hotel: 'Links' Golf Course and Capt's Tavern

 "Golf was a natural development for Tokeland.
 Not only were the grounds ideal for links-style golf, but a ready-made clientele of merchants, bankers, lumber barons and professional people who had the leisure time to play formed the basis of a regular summer colony" - Victory "Chub" VaughnThe mid-1890s Northwest coast had an active golf scene.
 As early as 1910, there is evidence of visitors to the Tokeland Hotel bringing their own clubs and balls with them to play makeshift golf on the property.

 By 1920, Maude Kindred and Ralph Harrington put in a formal nine-hole golf course just north of the hotel with tees, greens and hazards, perhaps with the help of nationally known golfer and golf architect Walter Fovargue, who lived near the Tokeland Hotel and actively played there between 1918 and 1930.

-The Tokeland Hotel served as the golf club house for until 1929 when a boarded up pool hall one mile east of the hotel near the old dock was rolled on planks pulled by two teams of horses to the Tokeland Hotel property and became the golf course clubhouse.
+The Tokeland Hotel served as the golf clubhouse until 1929, when a boarded-up pool hall one mile east of the hotel near the old dock was rolled on planks pulled by two teams of horses to the Tokeland Hotel property, becoming the new clubhouse.

 On April 9, 1933, after additions had been made, Maude Kindred opened the clubhouse as Capt's Tavern.